Hard determinism

-Hard determinists believe people are like highly complex clocks, in that they are molecular machines.
+Hard determinists believe people are highly complex molecular machines.

 Hard determinism (or metaphysical determinism) is a view on free will which holds that determinism is true, that it is incompatible with free will, and therefore that free will does not exist.
 Although hard determinism generally refers to nomological determinism, it can also be a position taken with respect to other forms of determinism that necessitate the future in its entirety.

 Hard determinism is contrasted with soft determinism, which is a compatibilist form of determinism, holding that free will may exist despite determinism.
 It is also contrasted with metaphysical libertarianism, the other major form of incompatibilism which holds that free will exists and determinism is false.

 History

 Classical era

 In ancient Greece, Socrates initiated the rationalistic teaching that any agent is obliged to pursue the chief good conceived by their mind.
 Strato of Lampsacus speculated that an unconscious divine power acts in the world and causes the origin, growth, and breakdown of things.
 Diodorus Cronus asserted the identity of the possible and the necessary and inferred that future events are as determined as the past ones.
 Chrysippus of Soli refuted the "idle argument" invented to discredit determinism as if human efforts were futile in a preordained world; he explained that fated events occur with the engagement of conscious agents.

 The Bhagavad Gita, a classical Indian text composed around 4th century BCE, also mentions hard deterministic ideas.
 Krishna, the personification of Godhead, says to Arjuna in the verse 13.30:

 They alone truly see who understand that all actions (of the body) are performed by material nature, while the self actually does nothing.